GingerKiwi/gingerkiwi-blog-2023/src/blog/2021-05-27-how-having-surgery-for-a-hole-in-my-retina-led-to-teaching-myself-adobe-xd-yesterday.md

 Then during my second year of university, my new ophthalmologist in Calgary saw some changes in my retina.
 I started having to have checkups more frequently.
 At the start of my fourth year there was a tiny new hole in my right retina.
 By the end of that year it had gotten a little bigger.
 I’d also developed migraines.

-On a Saturday in November 1997, I had an aura with flashing lights and a bad headache.
+On a Saturday in November of my final year at the University of Calgary, I had an aura with flashing lights and a bad headache.
 There was no way to tell if this was my retina detaching or the start of a really bad migraine with my first visual migraine aura.
 My partner rushed to me my family doctor’s office because it was only a five minute drive — closer than the nearest hospital.
 I was lucky.
 My retina wasn’t detaching.
 It was “just” a severe migraine.

 My ophthalmologist had me come in for a checkup soon after.
 That’s when I heard the sentence I’d been both dreading and expecting since I was four.
 “You need retinal surgery.”
 Since my retina had been weakening, and I couldn’t rely on typical signs of retinal detachment surgery needed to be asap.
-There was no waiting until I graduated from my double degree program in April 1998.
+There was no waiting until I graduated from my double degree program in April.

-My surgery was scheduled for the start of my last term in January 1998.
+My surgery was scheduled for the start of my last term in January.
 I had to reduce my course load to the absolute minimum.
 In a meeting with my academic advisor we worked out a plan so I could graduate with both four year degrees: a BA in Geography and a BA in Social Anthropology.
 I wouldn’t be allowed to carry more than five pounds for 10–12 weeks afterwards — even in a backpack.
 This was before digital journal articles, eBooks, and scanned archival materials were standard.
 I had to reduce eye strain — so needed to limit using microfiche readers.
 Sadly, I dropped my senior year-long geography independent research course — “Irish immigration to Canada as a result of the 1846/47 potato famine.”, along with Visual Anthropology, and two other courses.

 The surgery was a success (though really, really scary, and done when I was awake!).
 Though I still had severe near-sightedness, and have extra “floaties” in my vision from scar tissue, I didn’t loose my sight, and just have to wear contacts or glasses when I drive.
 I finished my courses, managed to deal with not being able to be active for three months, and moved back to Thunder Bay to finish the science degree I started at Lakehead University in my first year of university, and to continue on to a career in teaching.